- Off The Beaten Path

-You end up our day with a visit to Bakheng Temple and enjoy a romantic sun set view form Bakheng hill.
+You will end the day with a visit to Bakheng Temple and enjoy a romantic sunset view form Bakheng hill.

 Overnight in Siem Reap

-Early morning at around 5:30 am, we start our day with a sunrise watch over Angkor Wat temple and listening singing birds over the ancient land of Angkor area.
-We walk to nearby Pagoda and offering food to monks.
-Spend your own time talk to the monk and nuns to exchange the culture or relieve.
-We return to hotel for breakfast.
+Early morning at around 5:30 am, we will start our day with a sunrise watch over Angkor Wat temple and listening to singing birds over the ancient land of Angkor area.
+We will walk to nearby Pagoda and offering food to monks.
+Spend your time talking to the monk and nuns to exchange the culture or relieve.
+We will return to the hotel for breakfast.

 Moving in tune with the rhythm of the great annual flood of Tonle Sap, take a boat ride to the floating villages.